jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 ## Why is Profit Maximization Wrong?

-To get more pleasures, people of liberal and loose morals advocate profit maximization, as what was predictably done by Mill. <!-- Waste and excess are dangerous for a person just as it is for a society. -->
+To get more pleasures, people of liberal and loose morals advocate profit maximization, as what was predictably done by Mill.

 According to Adam Smith, profit is one of three kinds of revenue in society, the others being rent and wages.